cran-task-views/CausalInference/source/CausalInference.md

 -   [Specific types of data](#data)
 -   [Specific application fields](#applications)

+Certain causal inference methods originated in specific fields such as econometrics or clinical trials and remain most popular therein.
+In certain cases, we therefore refer to other task views covering these methods in more depth.
+More generally, in this task view we focus on causal analyses with observational data.

 If you think that we missed some important packages in this list, please contact the maintainers.